If you are seeing issues with your apps in Shiny Server Pro, the following information may be helpful:

 Whenever this happens, we'd recommend starting by checking the application logs and the browser console to see if there are any errors in your code.
 Note that you may need to set

 preserve_logs true; to ensure that the logs are stored - see here for more details.

 Even if there is no error in the application log or browser console, the problem may still lie within the application code.
-There are many resources available online to assist you in debugging and optimizing your app, including our Debugging Shiny Applications article, and the shiny-discuss Google group.
+There are many resources available online to assist you in debugging and optimizing your app, including our Debugging Shiny Applications article, and the RStudio Community.
 Make sure that the app runs correctly locally, outside of Shiny Server.

 Of course, an app may run well locally, but fail on Shiny Server.
 This could happen for a variety of reasons, including but not limited to:

 - Missing packages or incorrect package versions on the server - make sure that the server has the necessary packages installed for the code you're running and that the versions match the versions you're running locally.